 Pattern work isn't something I'm especially known for creating.
-Would I be able to create something worthy of being published?
+I wondered, would I be able to create something worthy of being published?
 I was willing to give it a shot.
-After having now been producing artwork for decades, I feel like I've become versatile enough to tackle most styles of illustration.
+Thankfully, after having now been producing artwork for decades, I felt like I've become versatile enough to tackle most styles of illustration.
 And so I began creating a short series of symmetrical patterns, kaleidoscope images and mandala artwork.

 To try something new like this was great fun!
 The possibilities for creating unique, abstract images is limitless.
 Without the technical requirements of drawing, say, a figure or a scene, this type of line art is quick to create.
 It's artwork that can be completed in a matter of hours, as opposed to days or weeks.

 I've never considered myself a particularly spiritual person so the religious or traditionally symbolic significance of the Mandala is somewhat lost on me.
 Although, once you spend some time immersed in these types of patterns, there is definitely something to be noticed.
 Something which has a sense of depth and meaning.

 Here's some samples for the book:

 As is the nature of these things, the book never ended up making it into production.
 My publisher had tried pitching it along with dozens of other titles to their customer (a big US- based publishing house).
 They liked the direction it was going in, but with so many similar books already available on the market, it made it harder to justify producing another.

 I'd like to one day have the chance to pick up the project again.
 If there are any book publishers out there who produce similar titles, give me a call.
 I sure we can find a way to improve upon existing, similar books already out there!

 I'd read that creating mandalas (and I'm sure is true of all self-repeating and symmetrical patents) can:

 - Help connect with one's self and others